 These Gluten Free Banana Protein Muffins are killer - in the best way, of course!
-I set out to make a tasty, nutrient dense breakfast that's also very easy to make and convenient.
+I set out to make a tasty, portable and nutrient dense breakfast that's also very easy to make and convenient.
 Using collagen to balance the amino acids in eggs means I'm confident in saying that I've ticked all those boxes and more.
 These muffins are Paleo-friendly and the batter is made in a blender or food processor, making these protein muffins super quick!

 High Protein Collagen Muffins - Nutrition Highlights